Harbourside Park improvements 2019

 - Provide new signage

 Work is due to commence in September 2019.
-The plans below outlines the location of new paths, drainage work and picnic tables.
-Much of the wooden fencing at the bottom of the bank along Whitecliff Road is rotten and surplus to requirement so we will be removing this where appropriate (see plan right).
+The plans below outlines the location of new paths, drainage work and picnic tables (see plan below).

 Other projects ongoing at Harbourside Park